Sudoed-Master/emoProxy-App-better-documentation/README.md

 ---

-## Add user to fuse group if needed
+## Add user to fuse group if needed (not recomended if it allredy works !!)

 Some systems require your user to be in the fuse group.